Unease/mctas.com/content/tutorials/installation/setup_mclauncher/_index.md

 ### Installing Forge mods
 1. Download the mods you want.
 If you are here for Tool Assisted Speedrunning, you can head to {{<newtablink "downloads" "/downloads/">}}).
-**All mods have to match the Minecraft version you want to play in.
+**All mods have to match the Minecraft version you want to play in, unless the mod author says something different.
 Mods for 1.11 don't work on 1.12!**
 2. Go to the `.minecraft/` directory
 3. Put the .jar files in the `mods/` folder.
 If there is no folder, create one and name it `mods/`
 4. **You can't mix Fabric and Forge mods!
 Remove all Fabric mods from the mods folder!**